Offline RL by Reward-Weighted Fine-Tuning for Conversation Optimization: Abstract

 \section{Abstract}

-Question answering (QA) agents automatically answer questions posed in natural language.
-In this work, we learn to ask clarifying questions in QA agents.
-The key idea in our method is to simulate conversations that contain clarifying questions and learn from them using reinforcement learning (RL).
-To make RL practical, we propose and analyze offline RL objectives that can be viewed as reward-weighted supervised fine-tuning (SFT) and easily optimized in large language models.
-Our work stands in a stark contrast to recently proposed methods, based on SFT and direct preference optimization, which have additional hyper-parameters and do not directly optimize rewards.
-We compare to these methods empirically and report gains in both optimized rewards and language quality.
+Offline reinforcement learning (RL) is a variant of RL where the policy is learned from a previously collected dataset of trajectories and rewards.
+In our work, we propose a practical approach to offline RL with large language models (LLMs).
+We recast the problem as reward-weighted fine-tuning, which can be solved using similar techniques to supervised fine-tuning (SFT).
+To showcase the value of our approach, we apply it to learning short-horizon question-answering policies of a fixed length, where the agent reasons about potential answers or asks clarifying questions.
+Our work stands in a stark contrast to state-of-the-art methods in this domain, based on SFT and direct preference optimization, which have additional hyper-parameters and do not directly optimize for rewards.
+We compare to them empirically, and report major gains in both optimized rewards and language quality.